gateman-devs/facematch/HEAD_MOVEMENT_FIXES.md

 The fixes have been tested with synthetic data and show:
 - 100% accuracy for individual movement directions
-- Proper fallback validation when sequence matching fails
+- Perfect match validation (passes only when ALL directions match exactly)
 - Correct handling of camera mirror effects
-- Improved confidence scoring
+- No fallback validation (only perfect sequences accepted)
+- Comprehensive logging for debugging

 ## Deployment